Johannesburg

 Where to commemorate Human Rights Day in Johannesburg

-A public holiday in honour of human rights, Human Rights Day is marked every year on March 21, commemorating the Sharpeville massacre of 1960 when police opened fire on a crowd of unarmed people protesting against the apartheid state's passbook laws.
+Human Rights Day, a public holiday in honour of human rights is marked every year on March 21 in South Africa.
+The public holiday commemorates the Sharpeville massacre of 1960, when police opened fire on a crowd of unarmed people protesting against the apartheid state's passbook laws.
 Sixty-nine South African civilians were killed and scores more were injured.

 On this day every year, South Africa remembers the fundamental human rights that scores of people fought and died for, such as the right to freedom of movement and freedom of education, which are now enshrined in the South African Constitution.

-This year, Human Rights Day falls on a Thursday and across the city, there are plenty of events taking place in honour of the public holiday.
+This year, Human Rights Day falls on Fri, Mar 21, making it a long weekend.
+Several events are set to take place across the city in honour of the public holiday.
 Here are some of the biggest ones.

 Constitution Hill Human Rights Festival